RoturTW/apps/README.md

-  "genre": "Pick the genre your app falls into", "game_modes": ["Single-player","Multiplayer"], "permissions": ["i'll fill these out for you based on your application code"], "supports": ["systems that your app supports"] "screenshots": ["the name of a screenshot file"]
+  "genre": "Pick the genre your app falls into", "game_modes": ["Single-player","Multiplayer"], "permissions": ["i'll fill these out for you based on your application code"], "supports": ["systems that your app supports"], "screenshots": ["the name of a screenshot file"]
 }
 ```